playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 This tells our code that it should:

 - Target the latest version of JavaScript (officially called "ECMAScript", which is shortened to "ES" here).
-- Include the required types to run our code in the browser.
 - Strictly enforce our types.
 - Output type-removed JavaScript to the `dist` directory.